-- Missing features that make the backpack easy to access while wearing (hip belt pockets, external pockets on the side)
+- The pack is missing features that make could make the backpack easy to access while wearing (hip belt pockets, external pockets on the side)

-- Would need improved quick access and external storage, such as improved water bottle pockets, pockets for snacks, and external pockets for wet and dirty gear
+- Improved quick access (to internal storage) and improved external storage, such as improved water bottle pockets, pockets for snacks, and external pockets for wet and dirty gear would be great

-The Farpoint 40 is an excellent travel pack that would survive in the outdoors in a pinch or for a quick trek of a couple of days, like the Inle Lake Trek in Myanmar.
+The Farpoint 40 is an excellent travel pack that will survive most outdoors experiences and will suffice for a quick trek of a couple of days, like the Inle Lake Trek in Myanmar, Torres del Paine in Patagonia, or even the Everest Base Camp Trek (if packed lightly).
 However, if your travels revolve around multi-day treks (like the Everest Base Camp Trek then get a pack that ditches the airplane travel-centric options to be a bit lighter and adds features that make the backpack easier to use while wearing.
 If you’re looking for ideas for a cheap, reliable, comfortable backpack for hiking and camping, I can’t recommend the REI Trail 40 enough.

 - Durable fabric, zippers, and stitching